Harshit-Git07/BlueLightCard/README.md

 - Hono - for API routing + middleware
 - NextJS - for the web application

+## Environments

+We have 4 AWS accounts:
+- Production
+- Staging
+- PR
+- Development

+Production and Staging are entire environments with their own AWS accounts.

+Dev environments (personal environments e.g. `rstiff`) and PR enviroments (ephemeral environments deployed temporariliy for a given PR, e.g. `pr-1801`), are only partial environments.

+Due to VPC per-account limits in AWS, Dev and PR environments use a per-aws-account shared `global` stack, specifically it's single VPC.
+These two environments have a singleton `global` deployment in their own name.

+e.g.
+- Dev environment `rstiff`, deployed to `development` aws account, uses the global stack as deployed to the `development` stage.
+- PR environment `pr-1801` deployed to `PR` aws account, uses the global stack as deployed to the `pr` stage.

 ## Architecture and API contracts

 ### Postman collection